 - 1. The playing field is a water tank of 3000mm (Length) x 2000mm (Width) x 600mm (Height), filled with water to 450mm deep. - 2.
-A collector of 490mm (Length) x 390mm (Width) x 120mm (Height) is placed at the opposite corner on each side of the bottom of the tank -(as shown in figure) for placing the salvaged treasure. - 3.
+A collector of 490mm (Length) x 390mm (Width) x 120mm (Height) is placed at the opposite corner on each side of the bottom of the tank (as shown in figure) for placing the salvaged treasure. - 3.
 Colored plastic stones are used as treasure.

-- 1. Two robots are placed inside the collectors and start the treasure hunting to pick as many stones as possible in five minutes.
-The robot that scores the most wins the competition. - 2.
+- 1. Each robot can only be controlled by one participant. - 2.
+Two robots are placed inside the collectors and start the treasure hunting to pick as many stones as possible in five minutes.
+The robot that scores the most wins the competition. - 3.
 Only stones inside the two collectors and those stones entirely placed inside the collector of the robot would be counted provided that the robot must return to the platform before the time is up to count the stones it has carried.